hipe/tmx/plugin/README.md

+  - library 5 of N: [#023] "baseless" will suset or repurpose

 ## library 5 of N: [ts] Quickie rolls a reasonable custom solution.

 (UPDATE: this moved to here and is now [#023].
 EDIT: this makes half of